ClaireDel/Conflict-Detection---GDP2/README.md

 - use --write to save the image, camera or video result.
 - use --showFps to show the fps (this fps includes the detection part).

-...NOTES:
+[Models required](https://drive.google.com/drive/folders/1Ezkcq8TW7NJFyS-yKSb8dmNqIFabs2nr): Need to download the models folder and place it in the running folder according to the following architecture:

-model folder in the drive: ...
+...
+ARCHITECTURE

 <p align="center">
   <img src="https://github.com/ClaireDel/Conflict-Detection---GDP2/blob/main/pictures/seg_airport.jpg" width=400 height=auto> <br/>